Do I need to fill out a UO application in addition to the CHC application?

 I have already been admitted to the University of Oregon.
 Can I still transfer in to the Clark Honors College?

-Yes, we do accept applications for transfer students who are already enrolled at the University of Oregon.
+Yes, we do accept applications from current students who are already enrolled at the University of Oregon.
 You will be applying as a “lateral transfer.”
-Because you cannot now modify your online application form, you must use our supplemental CHC application form.
-Transfer students can apply to enroll beginning either fall or winter term; we do not offer spring term admission.
+Lateral transfer students can now apply for admission fall, winter, or spring terms; we do not offer summer term admission.
 Please see the page on applying as a transfer student for more information.

 Is the CHC Right for Me?